tcae/FollowUpward/README.md

 Calculate the missed compiled gain or realized compiled loss as loss function - not only the gain/loss between consecutive samples because we want to weight in the beginning of a gain phase heavier than at its end.
 This also penelaizes HOLD less than a trade signal.

+Problem: Target metrics required

+- correlation of gain/loss with high/low distance
+- correlation of gradient sign change with minute distance (are there patterns that correlate with regression minutes?)
+- correlation of single gain with minutes of aggregation

 ### Oberservations

 Gradient alone may be insufficient - gain between gradient sign changes may be significant, e.g. mid term gaining crypto shows small losses between gradient sign changes but big gains.
 Hence the last complete loss and the last complete gain per aggregation may add value.

 Which aggregation is most profitable?
 Depends on last observed gains/losses, the liquidity (do I find a counterpart at the price I want to trade?)